BridgeVLA: Input-Output Alignment for Efficient 3D Manipulation Learning with Vision-Language Models: BridgeVLA

 As illustrated in Fig.~\ref{fig:model_architecture}, we input an image along with the text prompt describing the objects of interest into the VLM backbone of \method.
 In this paper, we employ PaliGemma~\cite{beyer2024paligemma} as the VLM backbone, which consists of a SigLIP vision encoder~\cite{zhai2023sigmoid} and a Gemma transformer backbone~\cite{team2024gemma}.
 During its pre‑training, PaliGemma takes as input one or multiple 2D images together with a prefix text (\textit{e.g.}, a question about the image) and outputs a suffix text (\textit{e.g.}, an answer to the question).
 While the model uses causal attention for predicting suffix text tokens, it adopts bidirectional attention for the image tokens and the prefix text tokens.
 This allows the image tokens to fuse information from the prefix text.

 To predict the heatmap, we first rearrange the output image tokens according to their patch positions to reconstruct the spatial feature grid.
 A convex upsampling block~\cite{teed2020raft} then converts the grid into a heatmap with the same resolution as the input image.
-The model is trained with a cross-entropy loss to predict heatmaps that localize the position of all objects of interest in the image.
+Unlike fixed methods (e.g., bilinear or nearest-neighbor), this upsampling module learns pixel-wise interpolation weights, allowing for finer spatial detail recovery.
+The whole pipeline is trained with a cross-entropy loss to predict heatmaps that localize the position of all objects of interest in the image.
 We emphasize that the proposed pre-training strategy outputs a spatially aware 2D heatmap, in contrast to the conventional next-token-prediction used in prior works~\cite{zhen20243d, qu2025spatialvla}.
 Moreover, this approach is highly scalable, as it can, in principle, leverage any vision-language datasets that can be formulated as a heatmap prediction tasks, such as keypoint detection and semantic segmentation.